James Rolfe: Angry Video Game Nerd

 On September 12, 2006, Rolfe's character gained mainstream attention when his review of Teenage Mutant Ninja Turtles became popular on YouTube.
 His videos were also posted on GameTrailers and ScrewAttack, amassing 30 million monthly views.
-As of September 2019, he has over three million subscribers.
+As of April 2026, he has 4 million subscribers.
 At the end of 2007, Rolfe paused production of the series and canceled an appearance at MAGFest after experiencing a strain in his voice.
 On March 17, 2010, he announced that he was suffering from burnout due to the demands of consistently writing, directing, and starring in the videos, and that the show would enter a brief hiatus.
 It was scheduled to return in May 2010; however, an episode was released on April 30.
 Episodes are now released on either the first or second Wednesday of each month, instead of two episodes per month due to Rolfe's other projects.
 Episodes were at one point posted on YouTube over a year after their original release on GameTrailers.
 Rolfe was previously affiliated with ScrewAttack but left the company in 2013.
 In 2014, Rolfe partnered with Screenwave Media to assist with editing and writing the series, enabling him to better balance his YouTube projects and prioritize family time.

 The Nerd accepts a challenge from the Nostalgia Critic, 2008.

 Rolfe's Nerd character gained further fame through a fictional feud with fellow YouTuber Doug Walker's Nostalgia Critic character.
 The feud began with the Critic launching a satirical attack in an early video, prompting a response from the Nerd.
 The conflict played out across several videos between 2008 and 2009, culminating in a crossover video titled "TGWTG Team Brawl," where the characters fight and ultimately reconcile.
 Out of character, Rolfe and Walker clarified that the feud was entirely fictional and that they were, in fact, good friends.
 Both have since collaborated on numerous videos and other projects.